yegor256/blog/_drafts/texsc.md

 ---

-Do you use [LaTeX](https://www.latex-project.org/) for your academic and technical texts?
+Do you use [LaTeX](https://www.latex-project.org/) for your academic and technical writings?
 You don't?
 You should!
 It's the <del>most</del> only professional instrument for making properly formatted PDF documents.
 MS Word and Apple Pages are for <del>secretaries</del> non-tech people,